 - Why do you love working in the real estate industry?

 1. Your Passion

 If you don’t love working in real estate, it’s going to be much harder to develop a brand that magnetizes clients.
-As Suzanne Tulien mentioned on our podcast, branding is really about the way people perceive you more than the message you communicate.
+As Suzanne Tulien mentioned on our podcast, real estate branding is really about the way people perceive you more than the message you communicate.
 Apathy is repelling, but passion is charismatic.

 If working as an agent or broker does bring you joy, brainstorm a list of the reasons and moments that’s true.
 Knowing how you find meaning in your work will inform the rest of the process.